 Trade.
-In: Oxford Handbook of International Political Economy, Jon Pevehouse & Leonard Seabrooke (eds.), Oxford University Press. forthcoming.
+In: Oxford Handbook of International Political Economy, Jon Pevehouse & Leonard Seabrooke (eds.), Oxford University Press.
+2021.

 AbstractLarge and expanding flows of goods across borders are one of the core features of globalization.
 This chapter surveys the literature on the causes and effects of these trade flows.
 It examines first what drives these flows, next what moderates the costs and uncertainty firms face in making their export decisions, and lastly the self-perpetuating but inequality-creating impact of international trade.
 The chapter points out both existing connections and opportunities for further integration between the literatures in international political economy, economics, and comparative politics.

 Constant Carbon Pricing Increases Support for Climate Action Compared to Ramping Up Costs Over Time (with Michael Bechtel and Kenneth Scheve).
 Nature Climate Change.
 2020.